 After you park, get your gun(s), ammunition, belt, holster, and magazine pouches, head over to the conex to check in, and then proceed to weapons inspection.
 Front Sight has been doing this for awhile, so neither takes very long, and they have staff on hand to help guide you through the process.

 The reason you don’t grab all your gear is that next you are headed over to the classroom — a huge building with a free-span roof — and grab a seat.
-The long rows of tables are a bit close together for my form factor, so I like to arrive early to pick my spot.
+The long rows of tables are a bit close together for my form factor, so I like to arrive early to get a spot.
 If you’re not as picky and don’t feel like simply sitting, you can grab a breakfast burrito from the conex outside the classroom, check out the pro shop, visit the gunsmith, buy ammo from the Stockpile Defense conex, or cruise the shooting bays on range one until lecture time.